June 25

 • When you need a lid (for simmering, poaching, braising, reducing greens, etc.).

-If you do a lot of sautéing and pan frying but also want a pan you can use for braising, poaching, deep frying, and other things that involve a lot of liquid, a sauté pan is the more versatile choice.
+If you do a lot of pan frying but also want a pan you can use for braising, poaching, deep frying, and other things that involve a lot of liquid, a sauté pan is the right choice.

 A sauté pan is not the best choice for stir frying, where you use high heat and continually move small pieces of food up the sides of a pan to control temperature.
 Stir frying is best done in a skillet, chef's pan, or wok.